SolidLabResearch/sharcs-demonstrator-vc/README.md

 while "diploma-rq-toekenningsdatum-after-2000-01-01" creates a range query proof allowing the holder to prove that the diploma credential's rewarding date is post 01/01/2000.

-- `schemes`: Retrieve the available minimization schemes.
+- `/schemes`: Retrieve the available minimization schemes.

 ### Sequence flow